 Older students can label and date their drawing and add notes about their insect’s behavior.
 Does this insect belong to one of the insect groups that were introduced earlier?
 What further questions do students have about insects from their observations?

-Materials: Clipboards, paper, colored pencils, hand lenses, insects in bug jars from the Insect Safari.
+Materials: clipboards, paper, colored pencils, magnifying lenses, insects in bug jars from the Introduction or Insect Safari.

 Objective: To observe patterns of insect movement and demonstrate respect for living things when releasing study insects.